Skip to content

 Discontinuing an antidepressant usually involves reducing your dose in increments.
 Your clinician can instruct you in tapering your dose and prescribe the appropriate dosage pills.
 Here are suggested dosage reductions for some of the most popular antidepressants.

-People who have been taking antidepressants for some time may wish to stop taking them due to unpleasant side effects such as sexual changes (decreased desire and difficulty having an orgasm), headache, insomnia, drowsiness, vivid dreaming, or just not feeling.
-This can be accomplished, but it is best to taper the dosage slowly and be aware of withdrawal symptoms, that can include depression and anxiety.
+People who have been taking antidepressants for some time may wish to stop taking them due to unpleasant side effects.
+This can be accomplished, but it is best to taper the dosage slowly and be aware of the potential for discontinuation symptoms.

 Takotsubo cardiomyopathy, also called broken-heart syndrome, is a weakening of the left ventricle that is usually the result of severe stress.
 Its symptoms resemble those of a heart attack, and treatment is usually the same as that for heart failure, possibly beta blockers, ACE inhibitors, and diuretics (water pills).